snewell/retropie-helpers/README.rst

   You'll need to manually get a copy of a working systemd, but it's easy to download/build yourself.
 The wrapper directory is hardcoded in this scipt.

+:code:`multifile-validator.py`
+  Checks multifile games (i.e., m3u, cue, gdi) and makes sure all referenced files actually exist.
+My files were a mess with mixed case and manual renames when I managed patches manually and tried to clean up the view in EmulationStation, so this was a way to make sure everything was set up properly.

+  Run once, fix any errors, never think about it again.

 :code:`ps3-wrapper.sh`
   PS3 games are folders, which I find untidy.
 This mounts a disc to a temporary directory and passes the appropriate path the emulator.
 There are obvious